-On May 30, 2012, we completed the acquisition of 278 restaurants from BKC, for a purchase price consisting of (i) a 28.9% equity ownership interest, (ii) a net cash purchase price of \$12.1 million and (iii) additional consideration of \$4.3 million including \$3.6 million for BKC's assignment of its right of first refusal ("ROFR") on franchisee restaurant transfers in 20 states pursuant to an operating agreement.
+On May 30, 2012, we completed the acquisition of 278 restaurants from BKC, for a purchase price consisting of (i) a 28.9% equity ownership interest, (ii) a net cash purchase price of \$12.1 million and (iii) additional consideration of \$4.3 million including \$3.6 million for BKC's assignment of its right of first refusal ("ROFR") on franchisee restaurant transfers in 20 states pursuant to an operating agreement dated May 30, 2012 (the "operating agreement").
 The amount for the ROFR is payable in quarterly payments over five years.
 We also entered into new franchise agreements pursuant to the purchase and operating agreements and entered into leases with BKC for all of the acquired restaurants, including leases for 81 restaurants owned in fee by BKC and subleases for 197 restaurants under terms substantially the same as BKC's underlying leases for those properties.
 Pursuant to the operating agreement, we also agreed to remodel 455 Burger King restaurants to BKC's 20/20 restaurant image by 2015.
-As of March 31, 2013, we had completed remodeling a total of 129 restaurants to the 20/20 restaurant image, including 39 restaurants in 2013.
-We currently anticipate remodeling an additional 50 to 80 restaurants in 2013.
+As of June 30, 2013, we had completed remodeling a total of 161 restaurants to the 20/20 restaurant image, including 71 restaurants in the first six months of 2013.
+We currently anticipate remodeling an additional 30 to 40 restaurants in 2013.